 “World Diabetes Day (WDD) is celebrated annually on 14th November which is the birthday of Sir Frederick G Banting who was instrumental in the discovery of insulin in 1921.

 He and his colleague J.J.R McLeod were awarded the Nobel prize for their discovery in 1923 and famously gave the patent away for $1 in the belief that insulin should be their gift to the world.
 Less well known but equally important are Dr Charles Best who as a medical student conducted many of the research experiments that led to the discovery of insulin and Dr James B Collip who refined insulin making it suitable for use in humans.
 They all deserve equal credit for their contribution to a discovery that has saved and changed the lives of millions of people worldwide.

 Each year WDD adopts a different theme.
-The theme for 2022 is Education to protect tomorrow.
+The theme for 2023 is Knowing Your Risk of Type 2 Diabetes.

 Why is diabetes education important?

 A structured approach to diabetes education has been deemed the gold standard for many years for people with Type 1 and Type 2 diabetes.
-The aim is to provide knowledge and skills and motivation to allow people to self-manage their diabetes more effectively and to recognise when they should seek assistance with their diabetes management.
+The aim is to provide knowledge, skills and motivation to allow people to self-manage their diabetes more effectively, and to recognise when they should seek assistance with their diabetes management.
 It also enables people to meet others in the same situation to share knowledge, skills and support each other.

 Structured education can be delivered on a 1 to 1 basis but research suggests that the education is more effective if it is done in a group setting.
 The benefits of discussing personal experiences with other people in a similar situation can be interesting, enlightening and often gives support and hope to those who attend.

 Structured education is delivered by trained personnel with a consistent curriculum which is evidence based.
 Examples of courses offered in the UK are Desmond and X-pert for people with Type 2 diabetes and Dafne and Bertie for people with Type 1 diabetes.